woywoy123/AnalysisG/docs/source/quick-start/installation.rst

     cd AnalysisG/setup-scripts && bash setup-venv.sh

 If you are running the framework on a HPC cluster, for instance **lxplus** or some other Linux environment, make sure to have at least **GCC 6.20** enabled.
-As an example, on **lxplus** machines, one can add the following to their bashrc file:
+For example, on **lxplus** machines, add the following lines to the bashrc file:

 .. code-block:: console